 General Description:

-Few members of this genus are in cultivation but M.australis would be worth trying in a dry climate.
+Few members of this genus are in cultivation but L.australis would be worth trying in a dry climate.
 It is not especially vigorous and will not overwhelm other plants growing nearby.
 It should be planted in a position receiving full sun or light, dappled shade and soils should be well drained.

-M.australis can be grown from fresh seed, which requires no pretreatment.
+L.australis can be grown from fresh seed, which requires no pretreatment.
 Cuttings of firm, young growth should also be successful.

-Fruit of Marsdenia australis
+Fruit of Leichhardtia australis

 Photos: Horst Weber